Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Ealing and are not the council.
 About us

-The Licensing Sub-Committee is scheduled to consider a review application for a premises licence.
-The meeting will also include a note on panel procedure guidance.
+The Licensing Sub-Committee was scheduled to consider a review application for a premises licence.
+The meeting's agenda included procedural guidance and a detailed report concerning The Old Oak Tree pub in Southall.

-The committee is scheduled to consider a review application for the premises licence held by Mrs Gurpreet Grewal for The Old Oak Tree, located at The Common, Southall, UB2 5PJ.
-The application for review has been made by Ealing Council's Licensing Compliance and Enforcement Team.
+The committee was scheduled to consider a review application for the Premises Licence of The Old Oak Tree, located at The Common, Southall, UB2 5PJ.
+The application for review was made by Ealing Council's Licensing Compliance and Enforcement Team.
+The report pack detailed the licensable activities authorised by the current licence, which include the retail sale of alcohol for both on and off-site consumption, with opening hours from Monday to Saturday between 10:00 and 23:20, and on Sundays from 12:00 to 22:50.

 -